-How to Change System Language (Locale) in Ubuntu and Debian?
+How to Add and Change System Locale on Ubuntu and Debian

-PowerADM.com / Linux / Debian / How to Change System Language (Locale) in Ubuntu and Debian?
+PowerADM.com / Linux / Debian / How to Add and Change System Locale on Ubuntu and Debian

-Locale settings determine the operating system language and regional settings used in the terminal and in the graphical interface (date and time format, currency symbols, available character sets, etc.).
-This article will look at how to check or set locale settings on Linux distros (Ubuntu, Debian, Mint, etc.).
+Linux localesettings determine the current operating system regional settings used in the terminal and GUI (such as date and time format, currency symbols, available character sets, etc.).
+This article looks at how to check or set locale settings on Linux distros (Ubuntu, Debian, Mint).

-You can list the current locale settings in Ubuntu and Debian using the command:
+You can view the current locale on Ubuntu and Debian with the command:

 $ locale